 Third step: The outcome of the above calculation is limited by a percentage, being the result of the following fraction:

 The fairness tax itself is not tax deductible.
-The fairness tax due can be offset against the prepayments made (and according to draft law also with the withholding tax paid).
+The fairness tax due can be offset against the prepayments made and the withholding tax paid.

 The fairness tax has been notified with the European Commission.